Wh1teF0X2004/MONASH/README.md

 # **Academic Integrity Warning**
-**PLEASE READ THIS BEFORE USING ANY MATERIALS IN THIS REPOSITORY** This repository contains my personal learning materials, assignments, and projects that I completed during my time at [University Name].
+**PLEASE READ THIS BEFORE USING ANY MATERIALS IN THIS REPOSITORY**

+This repository contains my personal learning materials, assignments, and projects that I completed during my time at Monash University.
 I have uploaded these files solely for the purpose of saving my work for future reference. **These materials are not intended for use by others as their own work.**

 ## **Important Notice**
 - **Do not copy, plagiarize, or submit any part of this work as your own.**